-A few words of caution before you dive into the world of discount audio, however.
-First off, headphones can be cheap.
+We get it.
+Headphones can be cheap.
 Like, dirt cheap.
-But as tempting as it is to shell out for the first pair of $5/£3 headphones you see, you need to resist that urge.
+But as tempting as it is to shell out for something dirt cheap, don't do it.
 The kind of headphones you find in discount bins around the world are there for a reason – they suck.

-Uber cheap headphones are bad for a number of reasons, but the main two are that they usually don’t sound very good and, worse, they’re usually made from cheap components.
-(Trust me, the latter impacts the former more than you might expect.)
-So it’s with that in mind that I narrowed down a list of headphones that not only sound good and feel good, but are priced appropriately for all you cost-conscious audioholics out there.
+It’s with that in mind that we've narrowed down a list of headphones that not only sound good and feel good, but are priced appropriately for all you cost-conscious audioholics out there.

 So what’s a good deal?